udagawa/next15-template/README.md

 ## Warning(bolt.diy)

-next dev --turbopack は wasm では動かない。
+next dev --turbopack does not work with WASM.
-Nextjs 15 + Tailwind の Template のままだと Firefox 134.0.1 だと js でエラーになり。 Chrome なら動いた。
+Using the default template of Next.js 15 + Tailwind causes a JavaScript error in Firefox 134.0.1, while it works fine in Chrome.